The 5 Stages of the Mobile App Development Workflow

 - Usage Patterns: Identify which features users engage with most often.
 Are there areas of the app receiving little traffic?
 This can inform your updates and enhancements.

 - Analyse Reviews and Ratings: Keep an eye on app store reviews.
 Both positive and negative feedback can be rich sources of information.
-Identify common themes; for instance, if several users mention a specific feature as problematic, it's time to do something about it.
+Identify common themes; for instance, if several users mention a specific feature as problematic, it’s time to address it.

 - Iterate Based on Insights: Use the feedback and analytics to guide your ongoing development strategy.
 Consider creating a roadmap that outlines which features and improvements are necessary based on user input.

 I once ran a forum-like app where we faced complaints about notification overload.
-After reviewing the feedback, we implemented a feature allowing users to customise notification settings, significantly decreasing uninstalls!
+After reviewing the feedback, we implemented a feature that allows users to customise notification settings, significantly reducing uninstalls!

 In summary, the post-launch maintenance phase is the ongoing commitment to your app’s success.